Review of the latest addition to the Nuts and Bolts stable

 There are chapters on the production plants and the manufacturing process as well as a description of its place in operational deployment.Text content

-access to one
+to one parked just

 The best collection of illustrations adorn this book throughout and will give the historian an excellent idea of this vehicle from concept to deployment.
 At the same time its gives the model maker enough of a feast of technical images to super detail any one of the excellent kits available on the market and the scratch-builder all that they could need to take on this fascinating vehicle